loganrath/promotion/application.md

 ### VII.
 Professional Development Related to Scholarship
 * Enrollment in PhD program for Curriculum, Instruction, & the Science of Learning at the University at Buffalo
- * Courses completed: Intro to CISL, Intro to Educational Statistics
+ * 28 credits completed, 3 credits in process

 COLLEGE, COMMUNITY, AND PROFESSIONAL SERVICE
 --------------------------------------------
 ### I. Departmental service (other than advising)
-Committee Member, Drake Welcome Wagon (2017 - Present)
+Committee Member, Drake Welcome Wagon (2017 - 2017)
 * Convened the first meeting to make Drake a welcoming space for all

 Committee Chair, APT (2015-2016)
 * Rewrote bylaws

-Library Webmaster(2013 - Present)
+Library Webmaster(2013 - 2019)
 * Design and coordinate updates to the library Web site

 Discovery Task Force to recommend Summon for (2013)
 * Recommended Summon for implementation in 2014-2105

 ### II.
 College service
 Committee Chair, College Senate Faculty & Staff Policies.
-(July 2017 - May 2018)
+(July 2017 - Present)
 * Chair the College Senate committee concerned with faculty and staff policies.
 By virtue of this position, I also serve on:
   * Enterprise Risk Management Committee
   * Committee on Disability and Access

+Committee Vice Chair, Committee on Accessibility of the President's Council on Diversity and Equity.
+(September 2019 - Present); Treasurer (September 2018 - May 2019)
+* Represent Senate and Library interests regarding accessibility

+Committee Member, Distinguished Librarian Review Committee.
+(September 2018 - Present).
+* Review nominations across SUNY.
+Delivered recommendations for promotion to Distinguished Librarian rank.

+Committee Member, College Senate Bylaws Committee.
+(September 2018 - December 2018).
+* Review and propose bylaw changes for 2019-2021
+* Submitted bylaws changes to Senate Executive Committee for ratification.

+Committee Member, Institutional Review Board.
+(September 2017 - May 2019).
+* Review up to 5 IRB submissions per year and participate in full board review meetings.

 Parliamentarian, College Senate.
 (January 2017 - May 2017; August 2015 - May 2016)
 * Advise College Senate President on matters of parliamentary procedure